NEOissss/7stars/README.md

-# 8compo
+# 7stars
-To manage our platform using Ansible.
+To manage our platform with Ansible.

+Components: Zookeeper, Kafka, Storm, Hadoop, Redis, MySQL, Django.

 Institute for Network Sciences and Cyberspace, Tsinghua University